 A beneficiary may use a Small Claim Affidavit for Real Estate if the following criteria are met:

 Contact Me today to get the facts straight.
-I can help you learn what must happen to bring probate closure as quickly as possible.
+I can help you learn what must happen to bring closure as quickly as possible.